Jensen-holm/Northwoods-League-Baseball-Project/README.md

-## Predictive Modeling & Simulation Analysis of Summer Baseball
+## Predictive Modeling & Simulation Analysis of Colligate and Summer Baseball

 Main goal: project a range of numbers for each player in the Northwoods League and simulate games between teams with said projected ranges.
 Hopefully will be able to find ideal lineups,